bcbailey/resume/README.md

 ### .html

 This is an HTML version of the resume.
 It is built using the `templates/html.ejs` template file, and anything in the `assets/` directory.

 ### .pdf

 This is the PDF version.
-It is built by using `puppeteer` and loading the HTML version.
+It is built by using `puppeteer` to load the HTML in a headless browser.
 It then prints it to PDF taking advantage of print stylesheets.

 ## Cleanup